arpitbbhayani/articles/blogs/jaccard-minhash.md

     return (23 * x + 67) % 199
 ```

-Now that we have defined permutation as a simple mathematical operation that spits out the new row index, we can find MinHash to be the element that has the minimum new row number.
+Now that we have defined permutation as a simple mathematical operation that spits out the new row index, we can find MinHash of a set as the element that has the minimum new row number.
 Hence we can define the MinHash function as

 ```python
 def minhash(s: set) -> int: